Summer Undergraduate Research Scholars

 University of Colorado Boulder

-Research in our lab focuses on ultrafast laser and x-ray science and using these new tabletop light sources for imaging and spectroscopy experiments spanning physics, nano and materials science and engineering.
+Research in the KM group focuses on ultrafast laser and x-ray science and using novel tabletop light sources for imaging and spectroscopy experiments spanning physics, nano and materials science and engineering.
 The X-ray sources we currently use in medicine, security screening, and science are in essence the same X-ray light bulb source that Röntgen used in 1895.
-In the same way that visible lasers can concentrate light energy far better than a light bulb, a directed beam of X-rays would have many useful applications in science and technology.
-To achieve this and make a practical, tabletop-scale, X-ray laser source, we transforming a beam of light from a visible femtosecond laser into a beam of directed X-rays.
+In the same way that visible lasers can concentrate light energy far better than a light bulb, a directed beam of X-rays has many useful applications in science and technology.
+To achieve this and make a practical, tabletop-scale, X-ray laser source, we transform a beam of light from a visible femtosecond laser into a beam of directed X-rays.
 This makes it possible to build near-perfect X-ray microscopes that can capture how materials function.

 The research in Dr. Piestun’s group deals with the control and processing of optical radiation at two significant spatial and temporal scales: the nanometer and the femtosecond.
 Interest in this area arises from the existence of new phenomena occurring at these scales and the fascinating applications in new devices and systems.